top of page

 Syria, Civil War, Jihadist Groups, Extremism

-My research seeks to explain how extremist actors (including Jihadist-Salafist Groups and Far-Right Groups) exploit new online platforms to recruit, organise, and spread propaganda which results in offline harms.
+My research with the Global Network on Extremism & Technology (GNET) and my practitioner work with the Global Internet Forum to Counter Terrorism (GIFCT) seeks to explain how extremist actors (including Jihadist-Salafist and Far-Right extremist groups) exploit new online platforms and AI systems to recruit, organise, and spread propaganda which results in offline harms.
 My current research examines how these extremist groups increasingly use encrypted social media platforms (Rocket.Chat, Telegram, TamTam Messenger Signal) to communicate privately, and seeks to measure the response and regulatory policies of these technology firms.
 While the online eco-system has become a lot more challenging for extremist actors over the past 10 years, there remain significant gaps in online security which allow these actors to keep leveraging major platforms as well as alternative sites.
-This research also takes advantage of the large data sets publicly available to generate insights into the views of individual extremists and broader extremists groups surrounding major debates playing out in the public discourse (stretching from pandemics to elections to military interventions).
+This research with the Oxford Disinformation & Extremism Lab (OxDEL) takes advantage of the large data sets publicly available to generate insights into the views of individual extremists and broader extremists groups surrounding major debates playing out in the public discourse (stretching from pandemics to elections to military interventions).
 Lastly, my research addresses the constantly evolving methods and loopholes employed by extremists to use evade detection and community standards on major social media platforms.
 The methods evading automated moderation include leetspeak, broken text posting, image obscuration, fuzzy matching, and secondary indicators to reduce false positives and identify extremist content more accurately at scale.

-This research project explores the potential of commercially-available targeted advertising technologies to address online extremism and disinformation.
+My research on AI security with The Alan Turing Institute's Centre for Emerging Technology & Security (CETaS) explores the potential of commercially-available targeted advertising technologies to address online extremism and disinformation.
 In particular it is focussed on how to best identify individual users who are interested in extremist content or disinformation and offer a different and more reliable source of information.
 While much of the existing research understandingly focusses on explaining how and why extremist groups exploit online harms, much less has considered the positive interventions that online tools can offer in countering extremism.
 The technology itself remains neutral whiles its applications determine the net impact.
 Redirect methods offer compelling and targeted approaches to tailor our message to reach users who are vulnerable to extremism, but there is still limited data and analysis on the best practices and long-term impact of this methodology.
 The primary research focus of this project centres on users who are only beginning to explore extremist content as opposed to long-term consumers of this content and therefore less likely to be responsive to online treatments.
 While click-through rates remain relatively low when compared with commercial advertising, even low engagement can lead to lower risks of violent extremism.
 Future research in this field will centre on the role of empathy, humour, and psychology in developing redirect tools that meet users where they are and engage them with social support networks beyond simply counter-messaging.

 weston-cwd.jpg